 Early on, Ads broad matching stuck to fairly synonymous terms.
 “Hotel in Las Vegas” or “Hotel Los Vegas”, for example, would be matched to “Hotel Las Vegas”.
 Over time they have been gradually expanding their definition of broad matching

 During my brief stint at Microsoft (in the Advertising Platform & Services division), one of the things we measured was the percentage of user searches for which we served ads.
 More ads, of course, meant more money, which meant more cupcakes for us (or other remuneration).
 Pretty safe guess that Google is looking at a similar metric, which explains the broadening of broad.

 The safest thing to do to combat this is to stop using broad matching.
 Unfortunately, that is a bit of a baby/bathwater solution.
 While Google does make some questionable matching decisions, on the whole broad matching gives you access to a much larger pool of relevant searches.

 - Use both broad and exact matching for keywords.
 This will give you the ability to see how broad match variations perform in comparison to the exact match term.
 If the quality score or conversion rate of the broad match terms is much lower than the exact match terms, it is likely that they are being poorly matched and you need to investigate (by following our second recommendation).
 One thing to note is that Google does sometimes get better at matching keywords over time.
 We’ve seen cases where broad match keywords start out performing poorly, but end up doing reasonably well after a few months.

-These examples are another good reminder of why you can’t just set up an Adwords account and forget about it, and expect Google to spend your money wisely.
+These examples are another good reminder of why you can’t just set up an Ads account and forget about it, and expect Google to spend your money wisely.
 Keeping an eye on the search terms being matched to your keywords will help you target the right customers, improve the click through rate of your ad groups, and optimize your bids for the best ROI (return-on-investment).
 And please let us know if we can help.